zeppelinos/zos-docs/docs/docs/low_level_app.md

 await donationsV1.setToken(token.address)
 ```

 That's it!
 We have upgraded our ZeppelinOS app behavior while preserving its original balance and storage.
-This new version is also using the on-chain ZeppelinOS standard library containing an implementation of a mintable ERC721 token.
+This new version is also using a proxy contract to the the on-chain ZeppelinOS standard library implementation of a mintable ERC721 token.